History of J.D. Fox Micro

 In addition, we have kept up-to-date with the latest IT paradigms and fads as they come and go, and applied them with a tempered, sensible approach.
-For example, here in 2014, we will always make sure that you run applications or keep data on hosted service providers (often called "the cloud") only when it's appropriate, and that you maintain your own servers and equipment where that makes better sense.
+For example, here in 2018, we will always make sure that you run applications or keep data on hosted service providers (often called "the cloud") when it's appropriate, and that you maintain your own servers and equipment where that makes better sense.

 All along, we have maintained the highest level of ethics in business and billing practices, and continue to keep our skills up-to-date.

 Into the Future...

 We will continue to always find better ways to deliver value to our clients through our dedication to excellence and hard work, as we have ever since the founder built and sold a computer to his first client back in 1996.
 We hope you'll come along for the ride, so you never have to worry about who will take care of your computers and your IT system again.
 After all, we invented technology to serve us, not burden us, didn't we?